Having a patio in the backyard is about as commonplace as a sprawling green lawn, but in recent years their designs have been anything but average.

 One task that is crucial for doing a patio right is making sure that your crews prepare the soil properly.
 No matter how good the product is on top, if the base is done incorrectly it will appear in the long run.

-“If they don’t compact it properly or create drainage, then the freeze frost will cause it to move,” Kopfmann said.
+“If they don’t compact it properly or create drainage, then the freeze frost will cause it to move,” Kopfmann says.
 “Make sure it’s compacted and drains away from the patio area.
 If not done properly it will cause the patio to fail.”

 Space is another major problem designers can face.
 If they fail to communicate with the customer what sort of furniture they are wanting, they can end up making a portion too small for the double chaise lounge that they planned to put there.

-“As a designer, it’s our job to understand what the underlying desire is for that space,” Raboine said.
+“As a designer, it’s our job to understand what the underlying desire is for that space,” Raboine says.
 “On some level they can get hung up on the products, asking do you want a fire place or this specific brick, but then we miss the point why they’re buying these spaces.
 They want to improve their lives with these spaces.”